Stage 1 of the Inner Source Pyramid.

 The first step towards the transparency required for inner source to work.
-The host team are responsible for developing the capability and run their own deployment, with all changes to the capability implemented by the host.
-However, other teams may also be deploying and using the capability or including parts of it in their own capabilities – possible because the host team granted read access to user stories, source code, test suites, CI pipeline and build artifacts to all Flutter engineers.
+A single “maintaining” team are responsible for developing the service and operate their own deployment, with all changes to the service implemented by this maintaining team.
+However, other teams may also be deploying and using the service or including parts of it in their own services – possible because the host team granted read access to user stories, source code, test suites, CI pipeline and build artifacts to all Flutter engineers.

 What should I share, and to whom?